NXIVM president Nancy Salzman asks for no jail time, saying she was ‘fooled, controlled’ by Keith Raniere

 - Oops!Something went wrong.Please try again later.

-Nancy Salzman, a co-founder of the upstate self-help group NXIVM, was “fooled, controlled” and “humiliated” by sex cult leader Keith Raniere, her lawyers argued Tuesday, asking she receive no jail time.
+NEW YORK — Nancy Salzman, a co-founder of the upstate New York "self-help" group NXIVM, was “fooled, controlled” and “humiliated” by sex cult leader Keith Raniere, her lawyers argued Tuesday, asking she receive no jail time.

 Salzman, who once was Raniere’s right-hand woman, made a final plea to Judge Nicholas Garaufis for leniency in a Brooklyn Federal Court filing ahead of her sentencing on Wednesday.